uds-lsv/premise/README.md

 ```

 ## Contact and Help
-If you run into any isseus, feel free to contact us (email in the paper) or create an issue on GitHub.
+If you run into any issues, feel free to contact us (email in the paper) or create an issue on GitHub.
 We are happy to help you out!